SharedSignals June 2024

 stream_id

 • REQUIRED.
-The stream that the verification event is being requested on.
+A string identifying the stream that the Verification Event is being requested on.

 state